 “I don’t believe that for a second.
 I don’t think cases reach your level, at the circuit level, that are that clear…You’re really called on to judge cases that are a close call,” said Sen. Durbin.
 “I don’t think you can divorce yourself from life’s reality at that point.
 I am going to see things in a certain way based on what I’ve done, what I’ve seen, what I believe in my life.
 And I’m going to call it the appropriate interpretation of the law.
 So I don’t buy this robot approach.”

 Barrett is a member of a small, tight-knit Christian group called People of Praise, which places extraordinary value on heteronormativity.
 Members are assigned a personal advisor (advisors who are men are referred to as a “head” while those who are women are referred to as a “handmaid”) and taught that husbands should have authority over their families, including their wives.

 “My concerns [for the LGBTQ+ community] go beyond Barrett,” says Cooper.
-“Whether she is the nominee or anyone else ends up being the nominee, my deep concern is that the values held by the people the president has nominated until now and that he has said he will continue to nominate are not those that recognize the full richness and humanity of all Americans.
-I am deeply afraid for how the Supreme court will rule on issues affecting LGBTQ+ people.”
+“My deep concern is that the values held by the people the president has nominated until now and that he has said he will continue to nominate are not those that recognize the full richness and humanity of all Americans.
+I am deeply afraid for how the Supreme Court will rule on issues affecting LGBTQ+ people.”